 The information on this site is subject to a disclaimer, a copyright notice and rules related to personal data protection.

-The Translation Centre for the bodies of the European Union maintains this website to enhance public access free of charge to information about the agency and its activities in general.
+The Translation Centre for the bodies of the European Union maintains this website to enhance public access free of charge to information about the Centre and its activities in general.
 Our goal is to keep this information timely and accurate.
 If errors are brought to our attention, we will try to correct them.

-However the Translation Centre accepts no responsibility or liability whatsoever with regard to the information on this site.
+However, the Translation Centre accepts no responsibility or liability whatsoever with regard to the information on this site.

 This information is: